 Your goal is to uncover their needs or problems so you can create content that shows them how they will benefit from picking you instead of another competitor on that list.

-Another approach is to be surprising like Mitch Hedberg does with his “all-encompassingly…” answer.
+Another approach is to be surprised like Mitch Hedberg does with his “all-encompassingly…” answer.
 For example, if you sell helicopter flight training you could give away a free guide called, “Learn How to Escape the Apocalypse in 15 minutes or less.”

 A riskier approach is to be controversial like Sony does in this ad: